 For general daily use without experiencing significant sun exposure, a mineral sunscreen is best.
 You need to reapply sunscreen every 2 hours.
 A simple way of ensuring you have good UV protection is by using 100 % mineral makeup.
 It's easy to reapply during the day when you refresh your makeup rather than having to constantly apply liquid sunscreens.
 Remember that many office lights contain UVA, so you should be using sunscreen all day, every day, whether you are inside, outside or at the office!

-People are often confused by 'SPF' and what it actually represents, giving a misleading interpretation of how protected you actually are.
-There is little difference between a SPF 15 and those sunscreens stating higher SPFs.
+People are often confused by SPF and what it actually represents, giving a misleading interpretation of how protected you actually are.
+There is little difference between an SPF15 and those sunscreens stating higher SPFs.
 SPF suggests the amount of time you can stay in the sun based on your own burn time, i.e. 1 5 x longer than your natural burn time.
-An SPF 15 blocks 94% of the sun' s rays while an SPF 30 blocks 97%.
+An SPF15 blocks 94% of the sun's rays while an SPF30 blocks 97%.
 A high SPF can give a false sense of security, meaning you do not reapply it regularly enough.
-Most sunscreens still need to be applied ever two hours to give you the promised protection.
+Most sunscreens still need to be applied every two hours to give you the promised protection.
 Remember sunscreen is exactly that - a screen, not a block, so time in the sun should still be limited.

 "Healthy skin is a reflection of overall wellness.
 Invest in your skin - it's going to represent you for a very long time."

-Colorscience Sunforgettable - My new favourite toy, a powder/ brush sunscreen.
-This is such a user friendly product with the highest mineral content of all our sunscreens but without the white looking residue often caused by high zinc/titanium products.
-It comes with a tint: fair, medium, and tan and comes in a cartridge with attached brush and is easily applied either over make up or as a stand alone sunscreen.
+Colorscience Sunforgettable - One of my favourites is this powder/ brush sunscreen.
+This is such a user-friendly product with the highest mineral content of all our sunscreens but without the white looking residue often caused by high zinc/titanium products.
+It comes with a tint: fair, medium, and tan and comes in a cartridge with attached brush and is easily applied either over makeup or as a stand-alone sunscreen.
 Can be bushed over the ears and into the hairline without worrying about oily residue.

 PCA Sheer Tint Broad Spectrum SPF45 - A face sunscreen you'll actually want to wear!
 If you are a regular skin client - this is the product we put on after your skin treatments!
-This light, silky broad spectrum sunscreen is formulated with a universal tint, to match most skin tones.
-Added antioxidant protection and water resistant makes this the perfect sunscreen for a glow.
+This light, silky broad-spectrum sunscreen is formulated with a universal tint, to match most skin tones.
+Added antioxidant protection and water resistance makes this the perfect sunscreen for a glow.
 Use it alone or wear it under makeup for a flawless finish.